 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-Starting from the beginning of the epoch when this EIP is activated, Consensus Layer client MUST use modified process_consolidation_request function which code is outlined below.
+Starting from the beginning of the epoch when this EIP is activated, Consensus Layer client MUST use the modified process_consolidation_request function which code is outlined below.

-Note: This function is extended with the check of the target's balance after consolidation and cancels consolidation request if the balance exceedes the max effective balance.
+get_pending_balance_to_consolidateprocess_consolidation_requestNote: This function is extended with the check of the target's balance after consolidation and cancels consolidation request if the balance exceeds the max effective balance.

 The new design introduces an iteration over pending consolidations which increases complexity of consolidation processing.